-The Coronavirus or COVID-19 virus has caused a lot of anxiety and uncertainty throughout Australia and the World, the jury is still out regarding the severity and the broader impact that this virus is going to have not only to our health and health systems, but also to our economy and businesses.
+The Coronavirus or COVID-19 virus has caused a lot of anxiety and uncertainty throughout Australia and the World, the jury is still out regarding the severity and the broader impact that this virus is going to have not only to our health and health systems, but also to our economy and businesses, for many the financial effects have been disastrous and many businesses may shutdown for good.

 We are already seeing Australian businesses struggling including Restaurants, Tourism, Retail (unless you sell toilet paper…) and small businesses that work off tight margins and lean operating profits.
 Businesses that do not have cash reserves could be severely impacted by sick leave, declines in sales and supply chain issues.
-We are starting to see schools, events and sporting events shutdown to prevent the spread.
+If we re-enter broader lock downs to prevent the spread, that is going to place even more pressure on Australian businesses.
+The ability to remote work efficiently and effectively is going to be critical to navigate the coming months and years ahead.

-If one of your staff where to be infected by the Coronavirus, do you have a work from home policy for your employees, to prevent further infections?
-Are you prepared in the event that our schools and childcare centres introduce mandatory shutdowns?
+If one of your staff where to be infected by COVID-19, do you have a work from home policy for your employees, to prevent further infections?
+Are you prepared in the event that our schools and childcare centres introduce mandatory shutdowns again?
 If there are compulsory quarantines and your staff can’t come into the office or need to stay at home to look after their children, is your business enabled sufficiently to allow your staff to work efficiently and effectively from home?

 Do your staff have access to company documents and network drives, access to emails and the ability to facilitate remote meetings and teleconferences to communicate with fellow staff, suppliers and customers?